New year, new you! Here are 21 ways that teachers can up their game in 2020.

 7. Stay Positive

 It’s time to figure out how to make your classroom a happy place for you and your students in the long stretch to summer.
-Some ways to do that are highlighted in the article: 5 Effective Teaching Strategies for a Positive Classroom.

 8. Give Time and Attention to Each Student